Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 What is less visible is how these steps combine over time.

-The cumulative effect of these decisions is not apparent when each step is taken.
+The cumulative effect is not observable at the point each decision is made.

-It becomes clear only after a sequence of steps has been taken.
+It becomes apparent only after a sequence of steps has been taken.

 Decision control